dippel-perk/informaticup/README.md

 If the substitute command was added, the selected population generator will be the initial population generator for the substitute network.
 The tool will evolve this population to a state where the substitute network classifies the individuals to be most likely in the target class.
 The `substitute` has to be added **after** the arguments above.
 If added, the user has two additional arguments.

 1. `-spn --substitute-population-size` The population size which should be used by the substitute network.
-The size has to be larger than `--population-size` *n*, because we want to use the most fit *n* individuals of the substitute network as an initial population of the genetic algorithm.
+The size has to be larger than `--population-size` *n*, because we want to use the fittest *n* individuals of the substitute network as an initial population of the genetic algorithm.
 If the variable is not set, we use the size 3*n*.
 1. `-sps --substitute-population-steps` Determines the amount of steps (i.e. generations), which should be computed by the genetic algorithm on the substitute network.

 ### Help